solana-labs/solana/docs/src/developing/on-chain-programs/deploying.md

 2. [Buffer writes](https://github.com/solana-labs/solana/blob/7409d9d2687fba21078a745842c25df805cdf105/cli/src/program.rs#L2129): Once the buffer account is initialized, the CLI [breaks up the program byte-code](https://github.com/solana-labs/solana/blob/7409d9d2687fba21078a745842c25df805cdf105/cli/src/program.rs#L1940) into ~1KB chunks and [sends transactions at a rate of 100 transactions per second](https://github.com/solana-labs/solana/blob/7409d9d2687fba21078a745842c25df805cdf105/client/src/tpu_client.rs#L133) to write each chunk with [the write buffer instruction](https://github.com/solana-labs/solana/blob/7409d9d2687fba21078a745842c25df805cdf105/programs/bpf_loader/src/lib.rs#L334).
 These transactions are sent directly to the current leader's transaction processing (TPU) port and are processed in parallel with each other.
 Once all transactions have been sent, the CLI [polls the RPC API with batches of transaction signatures](https://github.com/solana-labs/solana/blob/7409d9d2687fba21078a745842c25df805cdf105/client/src/tpu_client.rs#L216) to ensure that every write was successful and confirmed.
 3. [Finalization](https://github.com/solana-labs/solana/blob/7409d9d2687fba21078a745842c25df805cdf105/cli/src/program.rs#L1807): Once writes are completed, the CLI [sends a final transaction](https://github.com/solana-labs/solana/blob/7409d9d2687fba21078a745842c25df805cdf105/cli/src/program.rs#L2150) to either [deploy a new program](https://github.com/solana-labs/solana/blob/7409d9d2687fba21078a745842c25df805cdf105/programs/bpf_loader/src/lib.rs#L362) or [upgrade an existing program](https://github.com/solana-labs/solana/blob/7409d9d2687fba21078a745842c25df805cdf105/programs/bpf_loader/src/lib.rs#L513).
 In either case, the byte-code written to the buffer account will be copied into a program data account and verified.

-## Reclaim rent from program accounts
+## Reclaim rent-exempt minimum balance from program accounts

-The storage of data on the Solana blockchain requires the payment of [rent](./../intro/rent.md), including for the byte-code for on-chain programs.
-Therefore as you deploy more or larger programs, the amount of rent paid to remain rent-exempt will also become larger.
+The storage of data on the Solana blockchain requires the deposit of a rent-exempt minimum amount of SOL, including for the byte-code for on-chain programs.
+Therefore as you deploy more or larger programs, the amount of SOL required to satisfy the required minimum rent-exempt balance will also become larger.

-Using the current rent cost model configuration, a rent-exempt account requires a deposit of ~0.7 SOL per 100KB stored.
+Using the current rent-exempt minimum cost model configuration, a rent-exempt account requires a deposit of ~0.7 SOL per 100KB stored.
 These costs can have an outsized impact on developers who deploy their own programs since [program accounts](./../programming-model/accounts.md#executable) are among the largest we typically see on Solana.

 #### Example of how much data is used for programs